calipho-sib/nextprot-viewers/peptide-viewer/README.md

 This sequence viewer has been made through another neXtProt javascript library (https://github.com/calipho-sib/sequence-viewer).
 It allows a better visualization of the AA sequence, fasta-like, with the specific peptide coverage.
 On the top-right are displayed the proteotypic peptide coverage and the global peptide coverage.
-Finally, with the navbar at the top you can switch between isoforms, which will refreshing the sequence and the others blocks.
+Finally, with the navbar at the top you can switch between isoforms, which will refresh the sequence and the others blocks.

 !['sequence viewer'](./app/assets/img/ScrSht_sequence.png)